timseries/MSIST/README.md

 ###Configurations

-The software is bundled with several example configuration files, which are located in /py_solvers/application/<application_name>/config where <application_name> is one of:
+The software is bundled with several example configuration files, which are categorized by application:

 mixed_poisson_gaussian, superresolution, compressed_sensing, deconvolution